mikeiasgabriel/be-the-hero/README.md

 ## Used technologies

-That application use the JavaScript Stacks:
+That application use the JavaScript's Stacks:

 - NodeJS on the backend
 - React on the frontend